isopink/isopink.github.io/_posts/2025-04-12-Bias and variance.md

 <br>

-The Approximation-Generalization tradeoff is captured in the Bias-Variance decomposition.
+The approximation-generalization tradeoff is captured in the bias-variance decomposition.
 To illustrate, let’s consider two extreme cases: a very small model (with one hypothesis) and a very large one with all hypotheses.

 ![solution](/assets/images/bav_1.svg)